MicrosoftDocs/azure-databases-docs/articles/cosmos-db/includes/managed-identities.md

     output userAssignedIdentity object = webApp.identity
     ```

-1. Create a Bicep parameters file named *app-service-web-app.bicepparam*.
+1. Create a Bicep parameters file named *app-service-web-app.`bicepparam`*.
 In this parameters file, create a unique name for your web app and plan using the `planName` and `webAppName` parameters respectively.
 Then, provide the name of the user-assigned managed identity as the value of the `identityName` parameter.

     ```bicep
     using './app-service-web-app.bicep'